dieselrabbit/screenlogicpy/README.md

 ## Connecting to a ScreenLogic Protocol Adapter

-Once instanciated, use `async_connect()` to connect and logon to the ScreenLogic Protocol Adapter.
+Once instanciated, use `async_connect()` to connect and logon to the ScreenLogic protocol adapter.

     success = await gateway.async_connect()